-I gave my personal story in Why I Needed a God Buddy that about the deeper relationships with guys who have helped transform my life.
+My personal story in the post, Why I Needed a God Buddy is about the deeper relationships with guys who have helped transform my life.

 I also provided a post titled, God Buddies in the Bible with examples of close friendships from Scripture and the biblical perspective that support my theory.